• Skip to main content

 What is fentanyl used for?

-Fentanyl is a strong synthetic opioid mainly used to treat severe pain, especially in patients who have built up a tolerance to other painkillers.
+Fentanyl is a strong synthetic opioid used for pain management, especially in patients who have built up a tolerance to other painkillers.
 Doctors often prescribe it to help relieve pain after surgery or for long-term pain conditions like cancer.
-It comes in different forms, such as injections, patches, and lozenges, so it can be given in the best way for each patient’s needs.

 However, fentanyl is very potent and has serious risks, including a high potential for misuse and overdose, which has made it a major concern in the current opioid crisis.